nwtes/hack1_project/README.md

 How to contribute
 - Fork the repository, create a feature branch, and open a PR.
 Keep changes focused and include screenshots for UI changes.

-License
-- This repository is released under the MIT License (adjust as needed).
-Third-party libraries (Leaflet, REST Countries) retain their own terms; attribute them in derivative works.

 ----